Detained Reuters journalist wrote children's book on nature and absence

 He leaves them one day to help another village, where all the trees had been cut down and there was no fruit, water or shelter for the people and animals.

-The last page of the story shows a figure in the distance and the words: “The teacher said goodbye to his students and rode his old bicycle down the road towards the other village.”
+The last page of the story shows a figure in the distance and the words: “The teacher said goodbye to his students and rode his old bicycle down the road toward the other village.”
+(Writing by John Chalmers; Editing by Alex Richardson)